CoboGlobal/cobo-waas2-go-sdk/docs/TokenInfo.md

 `func (o *TokenInfo) HasCanWithdraw() bool`

 HasCanWithdraw returns a boolean if a field has been set.

+### GetDustThreshold

+`func (o *TokenInfo) GetDustThreshold() string`

+GetDustThreshold returns the DustThreshold field if non-nil, zero value otherwise.

+### GetDustThresholdOk

+`func (o *TokenInfo) GetDustThresholdOk() (*string, bool)`

+GetDustThresholdOk returns a tuple with the DustThreshold field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDustThreshold

+`func (o *TokenInfo) SetDustThreshold(v string)`

+SetDustThreshold sets DustThreshold field to given value.

+### HasDustThreshold

+`func (o *TokenInfo) HasDustThreshold() bool`

+HasDustThreshold returns a boolean if a field has been set.

+### GetCustodialMinimumDepositThreshold

+`func (o *TokenInfo) GetCustodialMinimumDepositThreshold() string`

+GetCustodialMinimumDepositThreshold returns the CustodialMinimumDepositThreshold field if non-nil, zero value otherwise.

+### GetCustodialMinimumDepositThresholdOk

+`func (o *TokenInfo) GetCustodialMinimumDepositThresholdOk() (*string, bool)`

+GetCustodialMinimumDepositThresholdOk returns a tuple with the CustodialMinimumDepositThreshold field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustodialMinimumDepositThreshold

+`func (o *TokenInfo) SetCustodialMinimumDepositThreshold(v string)`

+SetCustodialMinimumDepositThreshold sets CustodialMinimumDepositThreshold field to given value.

+### HasCustodialMinimumDepositThreshold

+`func (o *TokenInfo) HasCustodialMinimumDepositThreshold() bool`

+HasCustodialMinimumDepositThreshold returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)